-The post office sells stamps and stamped envelopes for mailing letters as well as USPS services and UPS shipping.
-Some shipping materials for both servives are provided.
+The post office sells stamps and provides USPS services and UPS shipping.
+Some shipping materials (Packaging such as boxes or envelopes) for both services are provided.
 Students must pack their own items, address them and provide their own shipping tape.
+Items must be sealed before going out.